marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 Data citations generally include:
 - the author/data creators,
 - the repository where the data are stored,
-- a **persistent identifier (PID)**
+- **a persistent identifier (PID)**

-### Persistent Identifier - DOI
+### Persistent Identifiers
 Please ensure that you include PIDs for the data (and software) in your citations, such as <u>DOIs</u> or <u>ARKs</u>.
 These PIDs provide a stable link to the data (and software) and can resolve to a landing page with more information and access options.

 <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank"> **DOI** (Digital Object Identifier)</A> is a common type of persistent identifier for publications and data.
 To secure a DOI for your data, you need to deposit your data in a repository that can assign a DOI to your dataset.

 Some repositories might use <a href="https://www.handle.net/">handles</a> or <a href="https://arks.org/">ARKs</a> as persistent identifiers for datasets.
 However, DOIs are preferred as they are also an XML-based metadata package that makes the datasets as discoverable as possible with the widely accepted DataCite metadata schema.

+### More about data citation
+{: .no_toc}

-If you want to learn more about data citation, a good place to start is the <a href="https://doi.org/10.25490/a97f-egyk" target="_blank">Joint Declaration of Data Citation Principles</a> This document explains why data citation is important and what it means in practice.
+If you want to learn more about data citation, a good place to start is the <a href="https://doi.org/10.25490/a97f-egyk" target="_blank">Joint Declaration of Data Citation Principles</a>.
+This document explains why data citation is important and what it means in practice.

 For a more practical guide on how to cite data in different formats, you can check out the <a href="https://guides.library.ubc.ca/c.php?g=707463&p=5035505" target="_blank">UBC Library guide on How to Cite</a>.